30 Apr 2018

 For the strand oriented 3’ to 5’ the replication is smooth, generating a continuous strand.
 For the reverse strand though, it will be done in pieces, because the polymerase is adding nucleotides in the opposite side of where the opening is happening.
 These pieces are known as Okazaki fragments and later joined together by another protein called ligase.

-We can see these two cases taking place in the picture below:
+We can see these two cases taking place in Figure 6:

 One interesting fact about this process is that errors do happen and there are error corrections in place to minimize them.
 The result of the replication is also not 100% accurate, especially at the endpoints of the strands, where each new replica formed has its endpoints shorter than the original template.
 To compensate for this, the DNA has repeated redundant segments of nucleotides at the endpoints, know as telomeres, but eventually this extra segments get wore off to a point they cannot be used for replication.
 The shortening of telomeres is associated with aging.